The Flask Mega-Tutorial Part I: Hello, World!

 Welcome!
 You are about to start on a journey to learn how to create web applications with Python and the Flask framework.
-The video above will give you an overview of the contents of this tutorial.
 In this first chapter, you are going to learn how to set up a Flask project.
 By the end of this chapter you are going to have a simple Flask web application running on your computer!

 For your reference, below is a list of the articles in this series.